MikeNaso/getTotp/README.md

 # getTotp
 I like to use keyboard shortcut, therefore, I developed this script in order to save my TOTP in one place.

-Using the MAC, I used software in order to use it, it can be Raycast, hammerspoon, expanso, or others
+I use a Mac in my day to day work,  therefore here some good software in order to better manage key shortcut and much more: Raycast, hammerspoon, expanso, or others

-I like Raycast and a lighter version hammerspoon
+I like Raycast or hammerspoon (much less options but good for this kind of utilisation)

-This is the init.lua for hammerspon to associate (ALT/OPTION)+1
+This is the init.lua for hammerspon to associate (ALT/OPTION)+1 (Click on the menu for editing)

 ````
 hs.hotkey.bind({"alt" }, "1", function()